daviddomain/react-anchor-link-smooth-scroll-history/README.md

  <AnchorLink offset='100' href='#things'>Stuff</AnchorLink>
 ```

-4. In case of a anything other than a text node as the child element.
+4. In case of anything other than a text node as the child element.

 ```js
  <AnchorLink href=''>